Data Streams

 Euler Angles

-When exporting recordings from Pupil Cloud or Neon Player the IMU's orientation in Euler angles (i.e. pitch, yaw, and roll) is also available:
+When exporting recordings from Pupil Cloud or Neon Player the IMU's orientation in Euler angles (i.e. pitch, yaw, and roll) are also available: